 He is a very rich man on the show but I don’t care about the money; I make my own.
 What attracts me is the ambition.
-It’s the work ethic, loyalty, empathy, confidence, and power as a result of the humanity that got him there and that he still possesses.
-It’s the humanity, loyalty, and ambition that most would lose with that much success and wealth.
+It’s the work ethic, loyalty, empathy, confidence, and power as a result of the humanity that got him there (and that he never lost).

 Actions are this man’s first language and words are his second.

-Whether it’s a friend or lover – Dynamic people who are honest, ambitious, and have character are so attractive to me that looks have become secondary.
+Dynamic people who are honest, ambitious, and have integrity are so attractive that looks have become secondary for me.

 STEP #4: Accept the gift.

 Use your emotions for what they are meant to be – a gift.
 Invaluable insight into a situation, relationship, and yourself.

 When you get triggered, ask yourself why you feel this way and be honest with yourself.
 This will lessen the need to tell others until you process everything.
 Guard your privacy and respect it always.

 You can dissolve a lot of triggers, pain, and drama in your life just by taking the time to think about your emotional responses.

 Know how to control your emotions.
 Next time you get triggered, stop for a moment, and allow yourself to feel every emotion that comes up.
 Take note of how you feel emotionally and physically.
 Experience it with yourself first – the one person who has been by your side through it all.
 Don’t ask yourself if the emotions are constructive.
 Emotions are not the main issues here.
 Ask yourself how reacting – in any way – to these emotions would be constructive and elevate your reputation (instead of destroying it).